Background information on the feral wild boar in the Forest of Dean

 The District Council is unable to advise on this matter.

-How can I find out more information about the wild boar?
+Where can I find more information about the wild boar?